reinterpretcat/vrp/docs/src/getting-started/performance.md

 - **type** (required): a format of the problem.
 So far, only `pragmatic` is supported
 - **prototypes** (required): a list of files with problem prototype definition.
 At the moment, it has to be path to problem in pragmatic format.
-The prototype problem should contain at least three prototype jobs, which are used with equal probability to generate other jobs in plan.
-Other properties like `objectives`, `fleet` are copied as is
+The prototype problem should contain at least three prototype jobs and one vehicle type, their properties are used with equal probability to generate jobs/vehicles in the problem.
+Other properties like `objectives`, `profiles` are copied as is
 - **output** (required): a path where to store generated problem
 - **jobs size** (required): amount of jobs to be generated in the plan.
+- **vehicles size** (required): amount of vehicle types to be generated in the fleet.
 - **area size** (optional): half size of the bounding box's side (in meters).
 The center is identified from bounding box of prototype jobs which is used also when the parameter is omitted.
+- **locations** (optional): a path to the file with list of locations which should be used for jobs instead of generated randomly inside specific bounding box.

 Using `generate` command, you can quickly generate different VRP variants.
 Usage example:

-        vrp-cli generate pragmatic -p prototype.json -o generated.json -j 100 -a 10000
+        vrp-cli generate pragmatic -p prototype.json -o generated.json -j 100 -v 5 -a 10000

 This command generates a new problem definition with 100 jobs spread uniformly in bounding box with half side 10000 meters.